Portrayal of women in American comics: Modern Age of Comic Books

 In 1999, a new website was launched entitled "Women in Refrigerators".
 It featured a list of female comic book characters who had been injured, killed, or depowered within various superhero comic books and sought to analyze why these plot devices were used disproportionately on female characters.
+It noted that even though female comic characters were becoming more powerful, they were still inferior to the male counterparts, which can be seen by them appearing more disposable.

-Portrayals of women characters as sex objects continues to attract comment and controversy: in 2007, Sideshow Collectibles produced a 14.25-inch "comiquette" statuette designed by Adam Hughes that appeared to depict Mary Jane hand-washing Peter Parker's Spider-Man costume.
+Portrayals of women characters as sex objects continues to attract comment and controversy: in 2007, Sideshow Collectibles produced a 14.25-inch "comiquette" statuette designed by Adam Hughes that appeared to depict Mary Jane Watson hand-washing Peter Parker's Spider-Man costume.
 The statuette has received criticism for MJ's ostensibly highly sexualized and objectifying pose.
 Harley Quinn of DC Comics is most famously known for her torrid love affair with the Joker and her sex appeal to the male audience.
-Even if a female character isn't sexualized, there are still characteristics reflecting traditional definitions of womanhood.
+Even if a female character is not sexualized, there are still characteristics reflecting traditional definitions of womanhood.
 There is a habit amongst cartoonists when they characterize their animals as females.
 Around the 1980s was when the oversexualization of both males and females rose.
 Males became even taller, muscular, and smarter.
 Females, too, became taller, but only in the legs.
 Their breast proportions became exaggerated, as well as their waists.

 Characterizations of women as sex objects has declined in recent decades, and depictions of women as victims of physical brutality have significantly decreased over the past 20 years.
 Additionally, recent comics indicate a possible reversal of the trend of portraying characters according to rigid gender stereotypes.